jamii/imp/diary.md

 ## Plans

-The compiler is going to output query plans, which for Imp are just a list of actions to run.
+The compiler is going to output query plans, which in Imp are just a list of actions to run.

 ``` rust
 #[derive(Clone, Debug)]